monowai/beancounter/svc-event/README.md

-## Corporate Action Processor
+# Corporate Action Processor

-Responds and manages corproate action headers.
+Responds and manages corporate action headers.
-Generates transaction notifications for affected portfolios.
+This service records events and generates notional events.

-svc-data is responsible for all persistence.
-This is a stateless service that will respond to events and generate events.
+svc-position is queries to determine if a holder is entitled. svc-data is responsible for trn persistence.